Home

 Dayna Bowen Matthew

-“Concretely there are already hundreds of people not incarcerated as a result of the work EI has supported, and we expect that number to grow rapidly as we onboard new jurisdictions.
+“Concretely, there are already hundreds of people not incarcerated as a result of the work the EI has supported, and we expect that number to grow rapidly as we onboard new jurisdictions.
 This kind of work is incredibly energizing for students and faculty, and it shows how GW can take a leadership position in criminal justice reform and do the kind of work that no one else is doing.”

 Don Braman